 Health professionals say that walking can improve health, fitness and general well-being.
 Such exercise can also help prevent certain illnesses such as heart disease, some cancers and diabetes, and can even improve confidence and reduce stress.
 People who take part in health walks find they make new friends too.

-Our 1 1/2 hour, easy walks are held every Wednesday, except between Christmas and New Year.
-Just turn up at St John’s Church, near the Bradley statue at 09.45 and find out what it’s all about.
+Our 1 1/2 hour, easy walks are held every Wednesday.
+Just turn up at the Wesley Centre car park near the Bradley statue at 09.45 and find out what it’s all about.
 Try a walk and have a cup of tea/coffee and toast in the church afterwards.
 Have a chat with our friends who have achieved better health and fitness the easy way.

 And there’s more!
 Once a month we have a Friday walk, often further afield, for those who want to stretch their legs by walking 6 -10 miles, taking a packed lunch for a picnic along the way.
 Other walks may be held from time to time.
 Look out for the Yorkshire Wolds Walking and Outdoor Festival later in September.
 All details will be shown on our website nearer the time.